gabbar23/DropOff/README.md

 # DropOff

-DropOff is a web app for package delivery services that allows users to send packages from anywhere to anywhere and track their delivery in real-time.
-DropOff is a reliable and efficient solution for anyone who needs to send a package and wants to ensure that it arrives safely and on time.
+DropOff is a web application designed to streamline courier delivery services, enabling users to dispatch couriers from any location to any destination while tracking their delivery in real time.
+It stands as a dependable and effective solution for individuals seeking to send couriers, ensuring safe and timely arrivals.

 ## Getting Started

 ### Prerequisites

-Before installing the DropOff web app, ensure that you have the following tools installed:
+Before initiating the installation of the DropOff web app, ensure the availability of the following tools:

 - Java Development Kit (JDK) version 11 or higher
 - Apache Maven build tool version 3.6 or higher